magmide/magmide/posts/design-of-magmide.md

                         and verifies
 ```

 The easiest way to understand this is to think of Logic Magmide as the type system of Host Magmide.
 Logic Magmide is "imaginary" and only exists at compile time, and constrains/defines the behavior of Host Magmide.
-Logic Magmide just happens to itself be a turing complete dependently typed functional programming language!
+Logic Magmide just happens to itself be a Turing complete dependently typed functional programming language!

 Host Magmide must be runnable on the various development machines that could be used by engineers, so it needs to be highly abstract and capable of being assembled or "rendered" to many different specific architectures/environments.
 This means it must be similar to LLVM in terms of abstractness.